jeanbou/MOOCs/Coursera/Google_IT_Support__Specialization/Course_1_Technical_Support_Fundamentals/Week6/Troubleshooting_Best_Practices_Graded_Quiz.md

 Immediately start solving the problem.
 After you finish, you text back, saying the problem was solved.

 **Notify the user you found the root cause of the problem and how long it will take to solve, and you will let them know when the issue is resolved.
 (CORRECT)**

+### Question 5

+Consider the following case study:

+You are an IT support specialist for a computer repair shop.
+A customer brings their computer and explains their problem.
+You need to perform some basic troubleshooting steps that take about 30 minutes.
+Which is the best way to interact with the customer?

+--

+Start troubleshooting in front of the customer.

+Ask the customer for their phone number and tell them you will contact them when you are finished.

+Take the computer to the back of the shop and start troubleshooting, leaving the customer in the waiting area.

+**Explain to the customer what needs to be done, the time required to complete it, and give the option to leave the computer or wait at the shop.
+(CORRECT)**